 Tea and coffee facilities are not always available in all hotels so consider bringing your own supply of coffee and tea bags.
+Water is included with meals, but other drinks are at personal expense.

 Please read your travel guide, which you will receive with your final documents for more information about eating in Japan.
 We recommend that when it comes to Japanese food, you stay open minded and try to be adventurous!